Biodiversity is Critically Important

 Protecting Wildlife and Wildlands from Extinction, Overexploitation, and Habitat Destruction

-The Biodiversity Defense Program builds upon Earthjustice’s 50-year legacy of protecting wildlife and wildlands by focusing its attention on the biggest drivers of biodiversity loss, including habitat destruction and over-exploitation (or over-hunting) of wildlife.
+The Biodiversity Defense Program builds upon Earthjustice’s 50-year legacy of protecting wildlife and wildlands by focusing its attention on the biggest drivers of biodiversity loss, including habitat destruction and over-exploitation of wildlife.

-The program’s work brings Earthjustice’s strategic, collaborative, and hard-hitting approach to environmental protection into new geographies.
-In addition, because this work is immense and intersectional, a key piece of this program’s strategy is partnering with our 14 regional offices and programs to add litigation and policy knowledge to their work and to build new partnerships.
+Because this work is immense and intersectional, a key piece of this program’s strategy is partnering with Earthjustice's 14 regional offices and programs to add litigation and policy knowledge to their work and to build new partnerships.